A large antique gold-plated mirror standing or hanging on the wall - antique

 Large antique gilded standing mirror for wall mounting or wall hanging, with original glass featuring some minor flaws, set in a finely carved and decorated frame.
 This mirror retains its original glass and gilding, all in excellent condition.

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+There is currently a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period is associated with Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Attributes / Details